 - If an Occupational Pension Scheme will be operated

-After registering as an employer, HMRC will issue PAYE and Accounts Office reference numbers.
+After registering as an employer, HMRC will issue PAYE and Accounts Office reference numbers, which may take up to 5 working days.
+These reference numbers are required for enrolling for PAYE Online.

 HMRC’s PAYE Online service is used to: